-A music teacher and violin shop owner sheds light on the delicate issue of purchasing a violin or other stringed instrument
+A symphony violinist/music teacher/ violin shop owner sheds light on the delicate issue of purchasing a violin or other stringed instrument

 by Rhiannon Nachbaur of Award-Winning Fiddleheads Violin Studio